Vietnam.vn - Nền tảng quảng bá Việt Nam

 4-8445.png

-The development comes amid heightened tensions with NATO and ongoing Russian military activity, raising questions about the strategic intentions and operational readiness of the mysterious weapon.
-And this article explores the specifications and potential implications of the new missile for modern air warfare.
+This development comes amid rising tensions with NATO and ongoing Russian military activity, raising questions about the strategic intentions and operational readiness of this mysterious weapon.
+This article explores the technical specifications and potential implications of this new missile for modern air warfare.
 Photo: @Military Watch Magazine.

 5-1318.png